 - At 95 MW, Alamo Solar Farm 5 in Uvalde is among the largest solar installations in Texas.
 Completed by Swinerton Renewables in 2021, this solar project has enough electric capacity to power more than 10,658 homes.7

 Check out our Major Solar Projects List for more notable installations.

 Solar Companies in Texas

 Looking for a local installer?
-Use the SEIA EnergySage Marketplace to compare quotes and find companies in your area.
-You can also review the average costs for installing solar in Texas, based on real price data from solar quotes.
+Use SolarReviews to get company reviews and estimates for solar in your area.
+You can also view the average costs for installing solar in Texas, based on real price data from installed systems and solar quotes.